I can't wait to hear from you!

 My child’s teacher says she’s doing fine but I am concerned.
 What should I do?

-If you notice reading difficulties at home but the teacher reports no concerns, don’t wait—early intervention is crucial.
+If the teacher reports no concerns, don’t wait—early intervention is crucial.
 Request a meeting with your child’s teacher to discuss your concerns.
-My free parent-teacher guide can help you navigate this conversation.
+My free parent-teacher guide can help you navigate this conversation and my online course includes scripts, guidance, and email templates to guide you.